SumitxThokar/Learning-Loop-ML-Edition/README.md

 ## Day 13 - 8/1/2023
 - Today I checked out the research paper of DCGAN.
 It was one of the first research paper I completed.
 I was not very easy for me the grasp everything but I sure did learned alot on Research paper in general and more about DCGAN in general.
 I also implemented the code of TGAN which is used for Video Generation.

+## Day 14 - 8/2/2023
+- Today I hopped on the Problems in BCE Loss like Mode Collapse, Vanishing Gradient and how it impacts on instability of the GANs model.
+Not only did I learned about the problem, I got intuition on the cost function which were more stable like Earth Mover's Distance (EMD) and Wassertein Loss (W- loss).

+## Day 15 - 8/3/2023
+- Today I continued on yesterday's topic.
+W - Loss which was one of the cost function which was less prone to Vanishing Gradient and Mode Collapse was also not perfect like everything else.
+For it to work well it had few condtions ie 1-L continuity Enforcement.
+Today I learned about it and lastly code implemented SNGAN.

+## Day 16 - 8/4/2023
+- Yeahh!
+Exam is finished and I will be learning alot next two day.
+Talking about learning, I slept and rest alot today but I sure did learned few things.
+I learned about WGAN and code implemeted it.
+I learned about W-Loss few days ago.
+I guess it was extention to it.
+WGAN solves instability issues.
+I implemented it with Gradient Penalty which prevents Mode Collapse better.